Human Trafficking and Sex Work

 Human trafficking is when an individual or group uses force, fraud, or coercion to compel another into some kind of labor, including commercial sex acts.2 Human trafficking is an egregious abuse of human rights and a critical public health issue that causes long-term harm to individuals and communities.3

 The majority of individuals involved in the sex trade are consenting adults.
-Nearly 90% of the federal government’s $24 million “trafficking prevention” budget was used to arrest consensual adult sex workers rather than to detect traffickers or assist victims.4 The FBI reported 1,392 arrests for trafficking into sexual labor in 2018 — of those, 1,242 were adults engaged in consensual sex work.5
+Nearly 90% of the federal government’s $24 million “trafficking prevention” budget was used to arrest consensual adult sex workers rather than to detect traffickers or assist victims.4 In 2020, prostitution related offenses outnumbered those related to trafficking in the sex trade 38 to 1.5

 Trafficking victims are routinely arrested and prosecuted as criminals.